Janet and Thomalyn

 Illustrated By: Tristan Liu

-LIKE ALL OTHER maidens and lads, Janet grew up knowing that she must never enter the woods of Carterhaugh.
-The fairies that dwelt in the forest there were known by all for doing strange and evil mischief to visitors.
-But Janet's father, the earl, owned the land where the forest stood, "and why shouldn't I go there if I want?" she thought.
+LIKE ALL OTHER MAIDENS AND LADS in her Scottish town, Janet knew that she must never enter the woods of Carterhaugh.
+The reason was that Fairies were known to dwell in the forest and would visit all kinds of strange and evil mischief to visitors.
+But Janet's father, the earl, owned the land where the forest stood.
+"And why shouldn't I go there if I want?"
+Janet thought to herself.

-So one day Janet wrapped her green mantle about her, left her grey castle and headed to the Carterhaugh woods.
-As she stepped into the trees, her nose caught a scent of roses and she followed the lovely aroma to a clearing that was surrounded by rose bushes.
+So one day Janet wrapped her green mantle about her, left her castle and headed to the Carterhaugh woods.
+As she stepped into the trees, she caught a scent of roses and followed it to a clearing surrounded by rose bushes.
 Plucking a single large red rose, she drew the bloom to her face and its powerful scent nearly made her faint.
 Suddenly, a figure appeared in front of her.

 "So you like roses," said a tall elf.
 "Roses that do not belong to you."